The Tonight Show Band: History

+Henderson is credited for creating "Stump the Band", a recurring Tonight Show routine in which audience members would name an obscure or long-forgotten song title for the band to play, and Henderson and his band would attempt to recognize and perform the song, or improvise a song on the spot if they didn't.
+The routine began under Steve Allen's Tonight tenure.
+"Stump the Band" would remain a staple of Tonight under Paar and Carson into the 1990s and would later be reprised by Late Show with David Letterman.

+Ernie Kovacs had his own band, LeRoy Holmes and His Orchestra, for Tonight Starring Ernie Kovacs, which aired Mondays and Tuesdays in the 1956-57 season,.

 José Melis, a friend of Jack Paar, took over as bandleader when Paar became the host later in 1957.
-Melis made The Tonight Show Band part of the show's comic ensemble, utilizing his improvisational comedy skills: in the "Telephone Game," he would write songs on the spot about four-digit telephone numbers given to him by audience members, while "Stump the Band" would have him improvise songs with titles given by audience members (these would usually be names of real, but obscure, novelty songs that Melis did not recognize).
-"Stump the Band" would remain a staple of Tonight and other late-night shows (including the Late Show) long after Melis's departure.
+Melis made The Tonight Show Band part of the show's comic ensemble, utilizing his improvisational comedy skills: in the "Telephone Game," he would write songs on the spot about four-digit telephone numbers given to him by audience members, while "Stump the Band", remained as a holdover from Allen and Skitch Henderson's years.

 Henderson returned in 1962 with a 16-piece band—which on occasion would be expanded with additional personnel such as string players (for backing such singers as Eydie Gorme) and extra percussionists—as Johnny Carson took over from Paar.
 From 1962 until 1992, when the show was known as The Tonight Show Starring Johnny Carson, the band was a 17-piece big band.
 During the Carson era, the band was always billed as "The NBC Orchestra" (not to be confused with the NBC Symphony Orchestra) and sometimes "Doc Severinsen and the NBC Orchestra".
 Carson increased the band's budget, and many of the players were veterans of the prime-time Steve Allen Show band, such as Severinsen.
 Other notable members of the trumpet section included Clark Terry, Bernie Glow, Yank Lawson, and Jimmy Maxwell, along with saxophonists Hymie Shertzer, Walt Levinsky, and Al Klink.
 Saxophonist-arranger Tommy Newsom joined the band in the second year.
 Legendary swing era bassist Bob Haggart often anchored the rhythm section and Gene Bertoncini alternated on guitar with Bucky Pizzarelli.
 The drum chair tended to alternate between Bobby Rosengarden and Ed Shaughnessy, who along with Newsom, trumpeter Snooky Young, pianist Ross Tompkins and baritone sax player Don Ashworth moved to California with the program in 1972.
 After Rosengarden left the band to become the conductor on ABC's The Dick Cavett Show, Grady Tate became a frequent presence in the drum chair.